On This Day in January…

 On this day in 1929 Joey Lombardo was born in Chicago, Illinois.
 He was connected to the Chicago Mafia from an early age.
 In April 2005, Lombardo and 14 of his mob associates were indicted with racketeering conspiracy and the murder of a federal witness.
 The indictment included a total of 18 hits, including Tony “The Ant” Spilotro and his brother, Michael.

 Read more: http://thencs.org/2iTMknV

 On this day in 1967 Jack Ruby died from Lung Cancer just a few years after he successfully appealed a death sentence after he fatally shot Lee Harvey Oswald in 1963.
 Oswald at the time was in police custody after being charged with the murder of John F. Kennedy.

-On this day in 1952 Giuseppe Greco was born, although he only lived until he was 33, Pino Greco was Sicilian hitman who is said to have killed at least 80 people, and as many a 300, including a 15-year old mobster son.
-Greco would be killed himself by two mobster who paid him a visit at home, with orders from Toto Riina.
+On this day in 1952 Giuseppe Greco was born, although he only lived until he was 33, Pino Greco was a Sicilian hitman who is said to have killed at least 80 people, and as many a 300, including a 15-year old mobsters son.
+Greco would be killed himself by two mobsters who paid him a visit at home, with orders from Toto Riina.